SMARTLAGOON/AlLoRa/README.md

     - **00 → DATA:** The command activated when the payload contains a requested chunk.
     - **01 → OK:** The acknowledgement command, it is used to establish connection between nodes or notify of the correct reception of the final chunk of the content being received.
 It usually implies that the payload is empty.
-    - **10 →  CHUNK:** This command is used by the Receiver/Gateway to ask for a chunk of the content being received.
-The chunk number is stored in the payload, so the Sender can know what block is being requested.
+    - **10 →  CHUNK:** This command is used by the Requester/Gateway to ask for a chunk of the content being received.
+The chunk number is stored in the payload, so the Source can know what block is being requested.
-    - **11 → METADATA:** This command is used by the Receiver/Gateway to ask for the metadata of the file to be received.
+    - **11 → METADATA:** This command is used by the Requester/Gateway to ask for the metadata of the file to be received.
 If this is the case, the payload of the request will be empty.
-It is also used by the Sender to answer the request of metadata.
+It is also used by the Source to answer the request of metadata.
 In this case the payload contains the name and size of the File to sent.
 - **Retransmission bit**: Not being used for the moment

 - **Mesh bit**: 1 bit that indicates if the message is supposed to be forwarded or not (more about this in the [Mesh mode](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) segment).